- What's On

 - Learning & Outreach

 50 volunteers participated in a new artwork at Ripon’s Workhouse Museum had chance to find out.
 Contemporary artist Pippa Hale, in a day long performance project has filmed participants preparing, cooking and eating a typical Victorian Workhouse meal for her new artwork, Consumption, which links past and present experiences within a specific location.
-This is now on show in the original Workhouse Dining Hall which is part of the Workhouse Museum's new main block.
+This was displayed in the original Workhouse Dining Hall, which is part of the Workhouse Museum's new main block.

 Pippa’s research into the museum’s archives helped to ensure that this was an accurate representation of a Victorian pauper’s meal in 1861, with ingredients, recipes and preparation techniques as well as etiquette and seating plans all drawn from historic sources.

 A small group of volunteers prepared the Workhouse lunch using a traditional menu, recipes and cooking techniques under the direction of professional cook, Gaynor Eden.
 This was served and consumed in the original Dining Hall, where participants were segregated by sex as would have occurred in the 19th century.